AlbertSuarez/hackathons/README.md

 ![Hackathons map](img/hackathons.png)

-I have attended 29 hackathons.
-21 as participant, 5 as organizer, 1 as speaker, 1 as sponsor, 1 as judge.
+I have attended 30 hackathons.
+21 as participant, 5 as organizer, 2 as sponsor, 1 as speaker, 1 as judge.
 Here is a list of them:

 | #    | Name                          | Role      | Location                         | Date       | Info                                                         |
 | :--- | :---------------------------- | :-------- | :------------------------------- | :--------- | :----------------------------------------------------------- |